svanderburg/php-sbdata/README.md

 * `KeyLinkField`.
 Displays a link to a page constructed from a valid string value.
 * `IntegerKeyLinkField`.
 Displays a link to a page constructed from a valid integer value.
+* `NaturalNumberKeyLinkField`.
+Displays a link to a page constructed from a valid natural number value.
-  `AcceptableFileNameField`.
+* `AcceptableFileNameField`.
 Displays a text field with a valid file name on UNIX and Windows.
 * `MetaDataField`.
 Includes meta data (typically foreign keys) in a form that can be used as meta data for the key link fields.